 Of course, planning your perfect itinerary takes time, and when you have so many options, it’s even harder to decide where to go.
 This list is compiled of all the best things to do in Fort Lauderdale to help you get the most out of this Sunshine City!

 1. Explore the City through Tours

 Tours in Fort Lauderdale are interactive and fun and will ensure you enjoy the best parts of the city.
-Whether you want to swim, cycle, boat, or fly, you’ll definitely enjoy these tours because there is absolutely no shortage of things to do in Fort Lauderdale!
-This South Florida city leaves no stone unturned in its effort to give you the most efficient ways to enjoy all of its charms.
+Whether you want to swim, cycle, boat, or fly, you’ll enjoy these tours because there is absolutely no shortage of things to do in Fort Lauderdale!
+This South Florida city leaves no stone unturned in its effort to give you the most efficient ways to enjoy its charms.